Battle of Cajamarca: Aftermath

 Atahualpa's wife, 10-year-old Cuxirimay Ocllo, was with the army and stayed with him while he was imprisoned.
 Following his execution she was taken to Cuzco and took the name Doña Angelina.
-By 1538 she was Pizarro's mistress, bearing him two sons, Juan and Francisco.
-Following his assassination in 1541 she married the interpreter Juan de Betanzos who later wrote Narratives of the Incas, part one covering Inca history up to the arrival of the Spanish and part two covering the conquest to 1557, mainly from the Inca viewpoint and including mentions of interviews with Inca guards who were near Atahualpa's litter when he was captured.
-Only the first 18 unpublished chapters of part one were known until the complete manuscript was found and published in 1987.
+By 1538 Pizarro had taken her as his mistress, and she gave birth to two of Pizarro's sons, Juan and Francisco.
+Following Pizarro's assassination in 1541, she married the interpreter Juan de Betanzos who later wrote Narratives of the Incas, part one covering Inca history up to the arrival of the Spanish and part two covering the conquest to 1557, mainly from the Inca viewpoint and including mentions of interviews with Inca guards who were near Atahualpa's litter when he was captured.
+Only the first 18 unpublished chapters of Part One were known until the complete manuscript was found and published in 1987.

 Francisco Xerez wrote an account of the Battle of Cajamarca.